Crxs06/CryptoClustering/README.md

 The code follows good practices with clear naming, comments, and proper organization.
 The repository includes all files with meaningful commit messages.

+Resources: Built with help from ChatGPT and Xpert Assistant.